Board of Directors

 The Board of Directors encourages open communication between the individual board members and the staff at HCC.
 It is paramount, however, that the BOD’s line of communication is with the School/Business Director.
 In this relationship, the BOD and the administration perform separate, yet complementary tasks to ensure the smooth operation of the school and the effective learning of the students.

 Amy brings many years of experience working with the community in volunteer and employment opportunities.
-She has 21 years experience in emergency medicine as a nurse, nurse manager and Nurse Practitioner in both rural and urban settings including 6 years in rural family practice.
+She has over 20 years experience in emergency medicine as a nurse, nurse manager and Nurse Practitioner in both rural and urban settings including 6 years in rural family practice.
 She enjoys using her organization and time management skills working with community organizations including Chamber of Commerce as President, event organizing, fundraising and a multitude of parent sponsored activities within her children’s sports.

 Josh is an active member of the North Idaho community.
 He currently works in medical sales after a long career in education.
 His background in working in professional development for teachers in the k-12 market, along with curriculum development in higher education, make him a valuable member to the HCC Board.